Updated December 2014

-Less than a decade ago, answering machine messages like “You’ve reached the Jones’ but we can’t take your call, we’re hitting the slopes this weekend!” could move your home to the top of a burglar’s target list.
-Now, Facebook and Twitter postings do the same.
+Less than a decade ago, answering machine greetings like “You’ve reached the Jones’ but we can’t take your call, we’re hitting the slopes this weekend!” could move your home to the top of a burglar’s target list.
+Now, Facebook and Twitter postings may do the same.

 Social media is a great way to stay in touch with old and new friends.
 By taking a few precautions, you can still share those margarita vacation photos — and find your house and belongings just as you left them when you return.

-Facebook has made a number of privacy changes in the last year, and your settings may no longer be keeping you safe.
-From the top menu bar, click ‘Home’ -> ‘Privacy Settings.’
+Facebook has made a number of privacy changes in recent years, and your settings may no longer be keeping you safe.
+From the top menu bar, click the lock icon to review who can see your posts.
 Be sure you are ONLY sharing with your “Friend” list — and are not posting anything that can be seen by “Public” (i.e., the entire world).

-Click the ‘Create List’ button.
-Type in a name for your list and add your closest friends.
-You can also create separate lists for professional colleagues, friends on your weekend Skee Ball team, or any group with which you’d like to share limited information.
+You can also create separate lists for professional colleagues, friends on your weekend softball team, or any group with which you’d like to share limited information.

 Now, when you post a photo or status update, you can quickly choose the appropriate list and limit with whom you share information.